-The last several years has been a wild roller coaster for the nutritional hobbyist.
+The last several years have been a wild roller coaster for the nutritional hobbyist.
 So many ideas that seemed like solid advice fell apart.
 Everywhere you look there are divided camps on what is good and what isn’t.
 I thought I’d put together a quick post on how I am personally resolving the debates.
-I am not a nutritionist, but instead approach these questions with an Investors Mindset.
+I am not a nutritionist, but instead, approach these questions with an Investor’s Mindset.
 This means hedging risk and accepting that our knowledge base is likely incomplete.

 Simple narratives that demonize carbs are falling apart.
 Plus simple observation shows billions of people can live long healthy lives on high levels of carbohydrates.
 Whether some caveman 100,000 years ago did isn’t relevant when countless modern examples exist.